magento/devdocs/guides/v1.0/architecture/archi_perspectives/present_layer.md

 Each theme resides in a unique directory and contains custom page layouts, templates, skins, and language files that work together to create a distinct user experience.

-The FDG contains an extensive introduction to theme elements and an overview of how to extend and override the default Magento themes.
+For an extensive introduction to theme elements and an overview of how to extend and override the default Magento themes, see Frontend Developers Guide.